 - Request SSL – Distil does not enable SSL or HTTPS traffic for websites by default.
 If your site requires SSL, you must contact Distil support at firstname.lastname@example.org before you onboard.
 In your request, please include all the specific hostnames you want to use with HTTPS.
 Distil support will add your domain to our network's SSL certificate and confirm with you that we completed this process.
 If you currently use SSL, please do not attempt to onboard before you request SSL.

-You can find more information on the Distil shared SSL certificate in our support article.
+You can find more information on the Distil shared SSL certificate in our support article, How Does Distil Implement SSL (TLS) Certificates For My Site?
 If you do not use SSL, please skip this step.

 Take advantage of the following optional checklist items to further optimize your Distil deployment: